Get to know MUA at an upcoming event!

 FAQs About Match Day

 Unfortunately no, but the Supplemental Offer and Acceptance Program (SOAP) gives unmatched candidates the opportunity to gain acceptance into different residency programs.
-A good way to avoid facing this challenge is to choose a medical school, such as Medical University of the Americas, where MD program students match into residencies at high rates.
+A good way to avoid facing this challenge is to choose a medical school, such as Medical University of the Americas, where MD program students achieve residency placements at high rates.